Ibn Arabi: Al-Insān al-kāmil

-The doctrine of perfect man (Al-Insān al-Kāmil) is popularly considered an honorific title attributed to Muhammad having its origins in Islamic mysticism, although the concept's origin is controversial and disputed.
+The doctrine of perfect man (Al-Insān al-Kāmil) is popularly considered an honorific title attributed to Muhammad, having its origins in Islamic mysticism, although the concept's origin is controversial and disputed.
 Arabi may have first coined this term in referring to Adam as found in his work Fusus al-hikam, explained as an individual who binds himself with the Divine and creation.

-Taking an idea already common within Sufi culture, Ibn Arabi applied deep analysis and reflection on the concept of a perfect human and one's pursuit in fulfilling this goal.
-In developing his explanation of the perfect being, Ibn Arabi first discusses the issue of oneness through the metaphor of the mirror.
+Taking an idea already common within Sufi culture, Ibn Arabi applied deep analysis and reflection on the concept of a perfect human and the pursuit of fulfilling this ideal.
+In developing his explanation of the perfect being, Ibn Arabi discusses the issue of oneness through the metaphor of the mirror.

 In this philosophical metaphor, Ibn Arabi compares an object being reflected in countless mirrors to the relationship between God and his creatures.
 God's essence is seen in the existent human being, as God is the object and human beings the mirrors.
-This means two things; that since humans are mere reflections of God there can be no distinction or separation between the two and, without God, the creatures would be non-existent.
-When an individual understands that there is no separation between human and God they begin on the path of ultimate oneness.
+This means two things: that, since humans are mere reflections of God, there can be no distinction or separation between the two, and that, without God, the creatures would be non-existent.
+When an individual understands that there is no separation between human and God, they begin on the path of ultimate oneness.
 The one who decides to walk in this oneness pursues the true reality and responds to God's longing to be known.
-The search within for this reality of oneness causes one to be reunited with God, as well as, improve self-consciousness.
+The search within for this reality of oneness causes one to be reunited with God, and improves self-consciousness.